Code for Leasing Business Premises in England and Wales 2007

 The landlord should provide appropriate terrorism cover, if practicable.

 If the premises are damaged by an insured risk or an uninsured risk then rent suspension should apply, unless the damage was caused by a deliberate act of the tenant.
 It is unlikely that any loss of rent insurance would cover damage by an uninsured risk.
-In these circumstances, the Lease Code 2007 appears to require the landlord to operate the rent suspension and bear the loss of rent itself.
+In these circumstances, the Landlord Code appears to require the landlord to operate the rent suspension and bear the loss of rent itself.

 If the rent suspension is limited to the period of loss of rent insurance cover, either party should be able to terminate the lease if reinstatement is not completed within that period.